 Are you getting yourself into a big market, or are you going niche?
 Nothing wrong with niche.
 But will you have enough customers to buy your product or use your service?

 Product Life Cycle

 If its a product you are creating, do you have any idea what it’s life cycle will look like?
-And investors and banks will want to know how your product will be developed and enter the market.
-So, a product life cycle will include these headings:
+And investors and banks will want to know how your product will be developed and then enter the market.
+A product life cycle will include these headings:

 - Research and development

-What’s your year on year growth.
+What’s your year on year growth?
 How will your company perform?
-Remember, best case and worst case.
+Remember to offer best case and worst case scenarios.
 Therefore allowing you to see how your product/service will look like in the future.